-WINTHROP PUBLIC SCHOOLS COMPLAINT/INCIDENT REPORT FORM
+WINTHROP PUBLIC SCHOOLS

+COMPLAINT/INCIDENT REPORT FORM

 Name of Complainant:

-Complainant's School and Class/Jo b Title:
+Complainant's School and Class/Job Title:

 Address:

-Email Address: Phone:
+Email Address:Phone Number(s):

-Name(s) of Parent/Legal Guardian if applicable):
+Name(s) of Parent/Legal Guardian (if applicable):

-Address: AINIA
+Address:

-Email Address: Phone:
+Email Address:Phone Number(s):

-Nature or Complaint: This may incluhar harassment, retaliation, sexual misc de but is not limited to incidents of discriminatory and sexual conduct/assault and bullying.
+Nature or Complaint: This may include but is not limited to incidents of discriminatory and sexual harassment, retaliation, sexual misconduct/assault and bullying.

 Dates of Alleged Incident(s):

-Names of the person(s) you are rep orting:
+Names of the person(s) you are reporting:

-Please describe in detail the incidents of incidents occurred.
-Please name any w misconduct.
-Attach additional pages if r itnesses that may have i Please describe any past incidents that page(s) if needed. t may be related to this co omplaint.
-Attach additional I certify that the information provided in knowledge. this report is true, correct t and complete to the best of my Signature of Complainant: Date: Complaint Received By: D. Date:
+Please describe in detail the incidents of alleged misconduct; including where and when incidents occurred.
+Please name any witnesses that may have information regarding the misconduct.
+Attach additional pages if necessary.
+Please describe any past incidents that may be related to this complaint.
+Attach additional page(s) if needed. al I certify that the information provided in this report is true, correct and complete to the be- knowledge. st of my Signature of Complainant: Date Complaint Received By: Date Disciplinary Due Process